JeringTech/Javascript.NodeJS/ReadMe.md

 ## Projects Using this Library
 [Jering.Web.SyntaxHighlighters.HighlightJS](https://github.com/JeringTech/Web.SyntaxHighlighters.HighlightJS) - Use the Syntax Highlighter, HighlightJS, from C#.
 [Jering.Web.SyntaxHighlighters.Prism](https://github.com/JeringTech/Web.SyntaxHighlighters.Prism) - Use the Syntax Highlighter, Prism, from C#.
+[NodeReact.NET](https://github.com/DaniilSokolyuk/NodeReact.NET) - Library to render React library components on the server-side with C# as well as on the client.

 ## Related Concepts